Frontcountry gear

 • Neck gaiter (keeps your neck and chin toasty in in nasty conditions)

-• Hut shoes and socks
+• Hut shoes

 • Shoes for river crossings